Heezol06/Assignment-8/README.md

 # Choose Your Favourite Series

-This is a fun type site [The site link](https://upbeat-bartik-178bae.netlify.app/).
+Click here for visite our site [The site link](https://upbeat-bartik-178bae.netlify.app/).

 ## About our project